harryduong123/Stock-Return-Predictability-Traditional-Models-VS-Machine-Learning-Models/README.md

 # Introduction:
 A comparative analysis of asset pricing and stock return forecasting by evaluating the performance of traditional finance models against modern machine learning architectures and assess their results.
+The repository includes code files for data acquiring, data preparation, model constructing and performance results.
 # Models:
 1. Traditional Models: CAPM and Fama-French Three Factors.
 2. Machine Learning Models: Random Forest and Neural Network.